hablix/profinet-simple/readme.md

 # Profinet simple for windows

+Windows Console Application for comunicating with PROFINET field devices over a network connection.

+## USE
 using the library: https://github.com/PcapDotNet/Pcap.Net to use it correctly install it from nuGet and install https://www.winpcap.org/docs/docs_412/html/group__wpcap__tut.html